Spoon theory explained

 Origin

-In her 2003 essay "The Spoon Theory", American writer Christine Miserandino tells a story about a time she told a friend about her experience with lupus.
+In her 2003 essay "The Spoon Theory", American writer Christine Miserandino writes about a time she told a friend about her experience with lupus.
 As they were at a restaurant, Miserandino grabbed spoons and gave them to her friend.
 Miserandino used the spoons to demonstrate that people with chronic illness often start their days off with limited quantities of energy.
 The number of spoons represented how much energy she had to spend throughout the day.
 As Miserandino's friend stated the different tasks she completed throughout the day, Miserandino took away a spoon for each activity.
 The exercise demonstrated how people with chronic illness may plan their actions in advance in order to conserve their energy.[1]

 Chronic illness and spoon theory

-Because of this, many people with chronic illness have to plan around and ration their energy and activities throughout the day.
-Ordinary activities must often be curtailed or avoided, because they carry an invisible cost in terms of spoons available later for other things.
+Because of this, many people with chronic illness have to plan in advance and ration their energy and activities throughout the day. must often be curtailed or avoided, because they carry an invisible cost in terms of spoons available later for other things.
 This has been described as being a major concern of people with a (fatigue-related) disability or chronic condition/illness/disease because people without these disabilities are not typically concerned with the energy expended during ordinary tasks such as bathing and getting dressed.
 The theory explains the difference and facilitates discussion between those with limited energy reserves and those with (seemingly) limitless energy reserves.

 Other uses

 Spoon theory has since spread throughout the disability community and even to marginalized groups to describe the exhaustion that may characterize their specific situations.
-It is most commonly used to refer to the experience of having an invisible disability, because people with no outward symptoms or symbols of their condition are often perceived as lazy, inconsistent or having poor time management skills by those who have no first-hand knowledge of living with a chronic illness or disability.[4]
-Naomi Chainey has described how the term has also spread to use by some in the wider disability community, and eventually the non-disabled community tried to appropriate it for other uses, to refer to non-chronic forms of fatigue and mental exhaustion – which she attributes to people with invisible disabilities being a sometimes marginalized group even within the disability community.[5]
+It is most commonly used to refer to the experience of having an invisible disability, because people with no outward symptoms or symbols of their condition are often perceived as lazy, inconsistent or having poor time management skills by those who have no first-hand knowledge of living with a chronic illness or disability.[5]
+Naomi Chainey has described how the term has also spread to use by some in the wider disability community, and how eventually the non-disabled community tried to appropriate it for other uses, to refer to non-chronic forms of fatigue and mental exhaustion – which she attributes to people with invisible disabilities being a sometimes marginalized group even within the disability community.[6]

 Those with mental health issues such as anxiety or depression may similarly find it challenging to go about seemingly simple tasks throughout the day, or to deal with a crisis.[7]
 [8] Spoon theory could even be used to show the exhaustion of having a newborn baby, as this situation often leads to a chronic lack of sleep on the part of the baby's caregiver(s).[9]